-Another difference between the TIDE and NOTIDE simulations concerns the zonal salinity gradient between the high salinity tongue carried by the LLWBCs and the lower UTW salinity along the Solomon Islands.
+Another difference between the TIDE and NOTIDE simulations concerns the zonal salinity gradient between the high-salinity tongue carried by the LLWBCs and the lower UTW salinity along the Solomon Islands.
 This zonal salinity gradient within this isopycnal UTW layer is enhanced in the TIDE simulation, suggesting that tides induce diapycnal mixing that is particularly efficient in the eastern and northern parts of the Solomon Sea.
 These regions where mean currents and EKE are relatively low (eastern Solomon Sea) and where strong recirculation exists (northern Solomon Sea) could be favorable to tidal mixing because of longer transit time for particles here.

-10 The strong zonal salinity gradient in the TIDE simulation is also visible in the CARS climatology, 11 although a fresh bias of about 0.02 psu may be noted in the TIDE simulation compared to CARS.
-12 This comparison with the long-term CARS climatology has some limitations with regard to the 13 particular conditions of our 3-year simulation including strong El Niño and La Niña events.
-We 14 note that CARS shows a strong salinity maximum around 5°S outside and to the east of the 15 Solomon Sea that does not match our 3- year period simulations, where this salinity maximum in 16 the open ocean has a bias and is shifted to the south around 11°S. We have verified that the 17 UTW salinity averaged over the same period as our simulations based on a monthly gridded T-S 18 data (CORA05; Cabanes et al., 2013), also exhibits such a southward shift (not shown).
-19 Unfortunately, CORA05 has few observations available inside the Solomon Sea, since it is based 20 mainly on ARGO data.
-So we can perform interannual validations outside the Solomon Sea, but 21 inside the sea only long-term comparisons are possible.
+The strong zonal salinity gradient in the TIDE simulation is also visible in the CARS climatology, although a fresh bias of about 0.02 psu may be noted in the TIDE simulation compared to CARS.
+This comparison with the long-term CARS climatology has some limitations with regard to the particular conditions of our 3-year simulation including strong El Niño and La Niña events.
+We note that CARS shows a strong salinity maximum around 5° S outside and to the east of the Solomon Sea that does not match our 3-year period simulations, where this salinity maximum in the open ocean has a bias and is shifted to the south around 11° S. We have verified that the UTW salinity averaged over the same period as our simulations based on a monthly gridded T-S data (CORA05; Cabanes et al., 2013) also exhibits such a southward shift (not shown).
+Unfortunately, CORA05 has few observations available inside the Solomon Sea, since it is based mainly on ARGO data.
+So we can perform interannual validations outside the Solomon Sea, but inside the sea only long-term comparisons are possible.

-Temperature and salinity changes between the NOTIDE and TIDE simulations are presented in Figure 13 for the different water masses.
-The difference between these 3-year simulations shows that tidal mixing reduces the T/S extrema, and induces cooler and saltier SW, cooler and fresher UTW, and warmer and saltier IW.
-It means that the corresponding salt flux is transferred downward to IW, and upward to SW.
-In the same way, the diapycnal mixing from tides at the thermocline level induces a heat flux that cools the UTW and SW, and warms the IW.
-This results in a weaker stratification at the thermocline level in the TIDE simulation compared to the NOTIDE simulation (e.g. Fig. 5).
+Temperature and salinity changes between the NOTIDE and TIDE simulations are presented in Fig. 13 for the different water masses.
+The difference between these 3-year simulations shows that tidal mixing reduces the T/S extrema and induces cooler and saltier SW, cooler and fresher UTW, and warmer and saltier IW.
+It means that the corresponding salt flux is transferred downward to IW and upward to SW.
+In the same way, the diapycnal mixing from tides at the thermocline level induces a heat flux that cools the UTW and SW and warms the IW.
+This results in a weaker stratification at the thermocline level in the TIDE simulation compared to the NOTIDE simulation (e.g., Fig. 5).

-The largest impact of the tides is for the UTW layer, and the tide effect is strongest along the Solomon Islands with fresher salinity up to -0.08 psu and colder temperature up to -0.3°C for the TIDE simulation.
-But when averaged over the Solomon Sea, the rectified anomalies due to the tides are only of -0.04 for salinity and -0.1°C for temperature.
+The largest impact of the tides is on the UTW layer, and the tide effect is strongest along the Solomon Islands with fresher salinity up to $-0.08\,\mathrm{psu}$ and colder temperatures up to $-0.3\,^\circ\mathrm{C}$ for the TIDE simulation.
+But when averaged over the Solomon Sea, the rectified anomalies due to the tides are only $-0.04\,\mathrm{for}$ salinity and $-0.1\,^\circ\mathrm{C}$ for temperature.
 The salt and heat fluxes in the TIDE simulation impact the SW and IW waters to a lesser effect, again with the highest differences along the Solomon Islands.
-Once again, when averaged over the Solomon Sea, the rectified anomalies due to the tides are only of -0.06°C (0.08°C) for temperature and of 0.0 1 for salinity for IW and SW, respectively, although locally the differences may reach 0.9°C and 0.15 psu (Fig. 13).
+Once again, when averaged over the Solomon Sea, the rectified anomalies due to the tides are only $-0.06\,^\circ\mathrm{C}$ (0.08 $^\circ\mathrm{C}$) for temperature and $\approx 0.01\,\mathrm{psu}$